 You need to submit an essay or creative piece that demonstrates your knowledge and interest in your field of study.

-The creative submission needs to be related to this year’s theme: perspective.
+The creative submission needs to be related to this year’s theme: intersections.
 You can interpret the theme in any way you like.
 The creative submission can be a new work or something you’ve previously created.

 Your submission needs to be in 1 of the following formats:

 - related series of up to 5 images (for example, photos, graphics) or up to 5 minutes of video

 - article or essay of up to 1,000 words in length

 - portfolio of up to 5 components (for example, web pages, mobile application screenshots)